-The natural coho forecast is based on estimated average smolt production per square mile of watershed from the Clearwater tributary to the Queets River during 31 years of trapping (527.91 smolts/square mile), multiplied by the size of the Hoh watershed (299 square miles), for a total of 157,844 smolts.
-The total natural smolt production estimate was then multiplied by an expected marine survival rate of 4.0 percent.
-This is the mean of two estimates for wild coastal coho populations, the Queets River at 3.93 percent from Quinault Fisheries Department and Bingham Creek wild coho, and the Strait Juan de Fuca at 3.96 percent.
+The natural coho forecast is based on estimated average smolt production per square mile of watershed from the Clearwater tributary to the Queets River produced an extremely low smolt/square mile (231).
+To estimate Hoh River production we adjusted the Clearwater long term mean production by the proportion the Queets estimate is of its long term mean production (495\(398.8/640)= 308.4 smolts per square mile) and then multiplied by the size of the Hoh watershed (299 square miles), for a total of 92,226 smolts.
+The total natural smolt production estimate was then multiplied by an expected marine survival rate of 2.76 percent.
+This is the survival rate forecasted by the Quinault Fisheries Department for wild Queets coho, and is consistent with Strait Juan de Fuca survival estimate for wild coho stocks at 2.36 percent and the mean of Mara Zimmerman's 2 models developed from Satsop River data at 2.96 percent.
 Both of these estimates are generated from databases of smolt output and subsequent recruits and use correlations with environmental indicators.
 The Strait estimate also includes an indicator of jack returns to the Lower Elwha hatchery.

-The 4.0 percent estimate seems to be a reasonable estimator for the Hoh system wild coho, and when coupled with an average freshwater production, yields a runsize forecast that is comparable to last year's actual return.
+The 2.76 percent estimate seems to be a reasonable estimator for the Hoh system wild coho, and when coupled with an average freshwater production, yields a runsize forecast that is comparable to last year's actual return.

-No hatchery production is projected for the Hoh system for 2015.
+No hatchery production is projected for the Hoh system for 2016.